icons8/lunacy-docs/docs/tools.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools-pentool3placeholder.png" height="auto"><source src="/public/tools-pentool31.mp4" type="video/mp4"></video>

+**Tip:** To draw a perfectly horizontal, vertical or 45-degree diagonal path, hold down `Shift` when placing the second point of a segment.

 ### Types of points

 There are two types of points: the so-called **Straight** (1) and curved points.
 Curved points appear with handles for building <a href="https://en.wikipedia.org/wiki/Bézier_curve" target="_blank">B&#x00e9;zier curves</a>.